DUNE/Technical-Proposal/README.md

 If a build fails an error message will be sent to the committer if they have registered an email with GitHub.

+The documents in this repository can of course be built by you with your favorite LaTeX tools.
+This repository provides some support for a few popular tools as described in [tools.org](tools.org).

 ## Management